nabhananwarr/TicTacToe/README.md

 * Step-by-step bullets
 ```
 -Firstly, cd into the A3 folder,
--Next build and run using he following commands:
+-Next gradle clean if necessary, build and run using he following commands:
     >gradle build
     >gradle run
 -Then, copy the line that is output from grade run.
 It must be run on terminal.